 Sounds obvious, but how many blog posts do you read that contain simple vocabulary issues?
 Read your article through several times, make sure it is spell-checked, and if possible get someone else to read it before posting.

 If you have a lot of pages and posts on your website, it’s likely that you’ll be able to link to them from your new article.
-As well as helping your visitors find other content that you’ve written (and so keep them on your site instead of letting them go elsewhere), it’s a great way to help search engines find other content on your site and to understand your site structure and what pages relate to one another.
+As well as helping your visitors find other content that you’ve written (and so keep them on your site instead of letting them go elsewhere), it’s a great way to help search engines find other content on your site and understand your site structure as well as what pages relate to one another.

-BUT – Don’t flood your article with links, as this will make it harder for your reader to focus on the article in hand.
+BUT – Don’t flood your article with links, as this will make it harder for your reader to focus on the article at hand.

 If you view your article and all you see is text, text, text… get creative and find some (relevant) visual content to break it up.

-Sidebar and footer areas are great places to add related / supporting content.
+The sidebar and footer areas are great places to add related/supporting content.
 If you can put page-specific content in these areas, think about making it relevant to the main article content.